Breast physics

-In video games, breast physics or jiggle physics are a feature that makes a female character's breasts bounce when she moves, sometimes in an exaggerated or unnatural manner.
+In video games, breast physics (also known as jiggle physics) are a feature that makes a female character's breasts bounce when she moves, sometimes in an exaggerated or unnatural manner.

 History

 Mai Shiranui is a popular fighting game character who is a notable early demonstration of breast physics technology.
 An example of Mai's famous breast-bounce effect as seen in 2010's The King of Fighters XIII, in which her design and stance are based on her first appearance in the Fatal Fury series.

 The first video game in which breast physics were a notable feature was the fighting game Fatal Fury 2 (1992), which featured the fighter Mai Shiranui, who had noticeably jiggly breasts.
-The fighting game Soul Edge (1995) was the first 3D video game to feature breast physics as the character Taki has similar physics.
+The fighting game Soul Edge (1996) was the first 3D video game to feature breast physics as the character Taki has similar physics.
+The Dead or Alive series (1996 debut) has become identified with the "outlandish" physics of both its fighting moves and its female characters' breasts; its developer Team Ninja created the term "breast physics".

 Pronounced breast physics have since remained a staple feature of many fighting games, perhaps in part because these games contain fewer character models than other games and can therefore afford to animate their characters in more detail.
-The Dead or Alive series (1996–), in particular, has become identified with the "outlandish" physics of both its fighting moves and its female characters' breasts; its developer Team Ninja created the term "breast physics".

 On occasion, this aspect of fighting games has caused particular attention, such as when the 2016 game Street Fighter V had the fighter Chun-Li's breasts move like large water balloons when she was chosen as the second player's character in the selection screen.
 Although this behavior was noticed by media even before the game's release, it remained present in the released version of the game.
 The game's publisher Capcom attributed it to a bug and later removed it by a patch.

 In reaction to the prevalence of big, bouncy breasts in video games, games writer Jenn Frank initiated a "boob jam" in 2013.
 The purpose of the initiative was to create games that deal "with an aspect of female breasts other than the fact that they're sexy and fun to look at".